wmelvin/wmelvin/README.md

 <li><a href="https://github.com/wmelvin/filelist-tools">filelist-tools</a> - Tools for making and working with a filelist (an inventory of files in a given location).
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/firefox-bookmark-export">firefox-bookmark-export</a> - Exports Firefox bookmarks to a single HTML file (and more).
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/firefox-places">firefox-places</a> - Command-line tool to export some items from the Firefox places.sqlite database.
 (MIT License)</li>
+<li><a href="https://github.com/wmelvin/git-log-md">git-log-md</a> - Uses 'git log' to create a Markdown document listing message, hash, and timestamp for each commit.
+(MIT License)</li>
 <li><a href="https://github.com/wmelvin/git-status-report">git-status-report</a> - Command-line utility that writes a text file listing status info for Git repos found under a given path.
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/github-repo-info">github-repo-info</a> - A set of Python scripts for retrieving, and working with, data from the GitHub API.
 (MIT License)</li>
 <li><a href="https://github.com/wmelvin/image-snip">image-snip</a> - Command-line utility to apply same crop and/or zoom to a batch of images.
 (MIT License)</li>